mc706/task-burndown/README.md

 This app is yet another task app, this time incorporating the agile theory of point weight and burndown charts.

 ##Technology
-This app will use django1.7rc3 as a backend and angular with angular-material-design as a frontend and frontend framework.
+This app will use django1.7rc3 and django-rest-framework as a backend and angular with angular-material-design as a frontend and frontend framework.
 This should allow it to be desktop and mobile friendly out of the box, and allow for some power interactions.

 ##Requirements